hanilr/resistor-calculator/README.md

 ## Six Band
 In six band you need six color.
-(You are getting understand how these names work.)
+(You're starting to understand how these names work!)
 Like the fifth one but the last color is for temperature.

 ![six_band](https://user-images.githubusercontent.com/77579421/138568939-89663b1b-e757-450d-b667-62d57ed0cf24.png)